dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 # Security Considerations

-The security concerts for vCons can put into two catigories: making the conversation immutable and protecting the privacy of the parties to the conversation and their PII.
+The security concerts for vCons can put into two categories: making the conversation immutable through integrity verification and protecting the confidentiality of privacy of the parties to the conversation and their PII.
 These requirements along with need to evolve a vCon (e.g. adding analysis, translations and transcriptions) conflict in some ways.
 To enable this, multiple verisons of a vCon may be created.
 Versions of a vCon may add information (e.g. analysis added to a prior vCon referenced by the appended Object) and versions that remove information (e.g. redactions of privacy information removed from the vCon referenced in the redacted Object).
+Redactions may be a different levels for example:

+* PII masked to remove PII data in the text, audio, video or transcripts

+* De-identified to remove segments or whole recordings that might be used for voice printing or facial recognition

 Different parts and versions of a vCon may be created in different security domains over a period of time.
+In addition, some conversation data may be referenced externally through an HTTPS URL as opposed to conpletely contained within the vCon.
 Typically a conversation of one mode, will be hosted or observed in a single domain.
 This will likely fall into one of the following hosting situations: